fpasic1/vienna-channel-sounding/README.md

 The transmit antenna is moving on a circular trajectory with a diameter of 2m.
 The receive antenna is located in the neighboring office, approximately 10m from the transmitter and is static.

-The measurement testbed is described in "https://ieeexplore.ieee.org/document/9739087" .
+The measurement testbed is described in
+> F. Pasic, S. Pratschner, R. Langwieser, D. Schützenhöfer, E. Jirousek, H. Groll, S. Caban and M. Rupp, "Sub 6 GHz versus mmWave Measurements in a Controlled High-Mobility Environment," in Proceedings of the 25th International ITG Workshop on Smart Antennas (WSA 2021), Nov.
+2021.

+The paper is available via IEEE Explore at: https://ieeexplore.ieee.org/document/9739087

 ### Channel Sounding